-A hearing was initially set to December 1, 2021 but has been postponed to June 13, 2022.
+A hearing was initially set to December 1, 2021 but postponed to June 13, 2022 and further postponed to September 29, 2022 in order to allow the parties to negotiate towards a resolution.
 At this preliminary stage, based on the opinion of Focus' legal counsel, Company management cannot assess the chances of the claim advancing or the potential outcome of the Construction Proceedings.
 Therefore, no provision has been recorded in respect thereof.